Force 10 from Navarone (film): Plot

-Mallory convinces Petrovich to rescue demolitions expert Miller, and along with Lescovar and Marko they infiltrate the Chetnik camp disguised as Chetniks escorting captives.
-Drazak discovers that Maritza must have helped Miller and Mallory escape and beats her.
-Schroeder and Reynolds are killed in a gun battle, but the others escape with a badly hurt Maritza and the explosives.
-Miller assesses the explosives as too weak to destroy the solidly built bridge.
-Mallory suggests destroying the upstream dam in order to destroy the bridge.
+Mallory, Lescovar and Marko infiltrate the Chetnik camp disguised as Chetniks escorting captives, in order to rescue Miller.
+Drazak discovers Maritza helped Miller and Mallory escape and beats her.
+Schroeder and Reynolds are killed in a firefight, but the others escape with a badly hurt Maritza and the explosives.
+Miller assesses the explosives as too weak to destroy the solidly built bridge and Mallory suggests demolishing the upstream dam in order to destroy the bridge.
 An air resupply is arranged, but Lescovar calls for German planes to intercept it.
-Maritza discovers Lescovar's treachery but he kills her before she can warn the others and German planes bomb the drop zone.
+Maritza discovers Lescovar's treachery and is killed before she can warn the others.

 Angered by the botched air drop, Petrovich orders the men to be sent to partisan commander Tito's headquarters for transport back to Italy.
 Accompanied by Lescovar and Marko, the team instead infiltrates a German marshaling yard to steal explosives.
 Lescovar alerts a German sergeant to their presence.
 Marko sacrifices himself so the others can escape with Lescovar aboard a train for Sarajevo.
 Lescovar is questioned, gives himself away and is shot dead by Barnsby, who asks Mallory to return the favour by helping him accomplish Force 10's original mission.

 Jumping the train near the dam, the team splits up: Miller and Weaver run a diversion using various gadgets from his briefcase, while Mallory and Barnsby sneak into the dam.
 Weaver kills Captain Drazak in a knife fight.
 Mallory and Barnsby blast the concrete dam, and it bursts, releasing a torrent of water that topples the bridge.
 The German assault is thwarted, saving Petrovich and the partisan guerrillas.

 Mallory and Barnsby rejoin Miller and Weaver on the wrong side of the river, and the men begin a strenuous journey back to friendly territory.